Every successful business relies on reviews.

 If you wanted to go to the movies on the weekend, you’d pick up the local newspaper and read what film critics had to say.

-In today’s digital world, it’s online reviews that people turn to when needing advice on purchasing decisions.
+In today’s digital world, people turn to online reviews when they need advice on purchasing decisions.
 By focusing your marketing efforts on acquiring more of the right reviews, you can grow your business without funneling more money toward expenses like paid ads.

-The big question is, how do you improve your online reviews or even get people to leave reviews that lead to more sales in the first place?
+The big question is, how do you improve your online reviews or even get customers to leave reviews that lead to more sales in the first place?

-Below, you’ll find everything you need to whip your online reputation into shape, from which review platforms to focus on to how to ask for reviews that’ll actually make a difference to your bottom line.
+Below, you’ll find everything you need to whip your online reputation into shape, from which review platforms to focus on to how to get more customer reviews that’ll actually make a difference to your bottom line.

 Why Are Good Online Reviews Important?